jeff-adkisson/swe-3313-fall-2025/project/README.md

 ### Technology Selection

-After Requirements Elicitation, each team will decide and report to me the following:
+Each team must decide and report to me the following via your Team Roster tab:

 - What language you will use to build your system
    Your choices are limited to Java, C#, and Python.
 - What web framework you will use to create the screens for your system You can choose from:
-   - C# - Blazor Server or ASP MVC (dotnet core 8 or 9, Blazor Server or ASP MVC) *If you are unsure what to choose, I recommend selecting C# and Blazor Server.
-Many teams have done outstanding projects with these selections over the years.*
+   - C# - Blazor Server or ASP MVC (dotnet core 8 or 9, Blazor Server or ASP MVC)
    - Python - Flask (python 3.9, Flask 3.1)
    - Java - Spring (Java 23, Maven using https://start.spring.io/)
-      *Generally, students find this more challenging than the C# and Python choices, even if they learned some Java in FYE.
-It is powerful, but a bit unforgiving.
-Java web development takes a bit more effort to properly setup.*

 Some things to consider when choosing: